At Divani Apollon Suites your every need will be met.

 Sunset gaze at Temple of Poseidon

-At the end of the Sounio Peninsula at the southernmost point of Attica, lies the Temple of Poseidon within a fort that protects the coast of Attica.
-Erected in the middle of the 5th century BC to honor Poseidon, god of the sea.
-Made entirely of white marble, it was erected in the middle of the 5th century BC and built to honor Poseidon, god of the sea.
+At the end of the Cape Sounio, lies the Temple of Poseidon within a fort that protects the coast of Attica.
+Made entirely of white marble, it was erected in the middle of the 5th century BC in order to honor the god of the sea, Poseidon.

-British poet Lord Byron was one of many who fell under its spell, composing poetry in its honor and has his name carved on one of its iconic marble pillars
+British poet Lord Byron was one of many who fell under its spell, composing poetry in its honor.
+His name is also carved on one of its marble pillars

 Natural Spa in the warm waters of Vouliagmeni Lake